KlausSchaefers/vue-low-code/README.md

 import '@mdi/font/css/materialdesignicons.css'
 ```

-## Designlet Mode
+## Design System Mode

-The DesignLet allows to turn your design system into Vue components that can be used as normal components.
-DesignLets are not limited to
+The Design System mode allows to turn your design system into Vue components that can be used as normal components.
-simple components like buttons or text, but can also be compplex components like forms, dialogs and so on.
 The first step is
-to *globally* register the designlets before any template is parsed.
-The easiest way is to register the designlets in the `main.js`file:
+to *globally* register the design system before any template is parsed.
+The easiest way is to register the design system in the `main.js`file:

 ```javascript
 import Vue from 'vue'